jasonblahovec/NHL-Insights-Hub/ingestion/nhlhutbuilder/README.md

 ## Usage

 1. Define your scraping parameters in the notebook.
 The main method is below.
 For each game year in the dictionaries skater_ids and goaltender_ids, the required ranges of populated ids are included.
 The user should set values of gameyear, batch_size, and n_batches so that the entire range is ingested over some number of runs.  run_skater and run_goaltender are booleans to populate one position group or the other, as the format of attributes for goaltenders is different than that of skters in the dataset.
-Output will be available in Databricks FileStore at /FileStore/nhl/nhlhutbuilder on completion.
+Output will be available in Databricks FileStore at /FileStore/nhl/ea on completion at the destination tables shown below.

    ```python
    if __name__ == "__main__":